assaff/msc-thesis/source/results.rst

 Fragment-based features are highly indicative of binding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+To test the viability of our approach,
-We performed 4-fold stratified cross-validation (CV) of our
+we performed 4-fold stratified cross-validation (CV) of our
 classification model over the set of surface residues of bound
 receptor structures.
 Residues in the data sets were divided into subsets such that all the